 - Personnel recruitment

 - Managing the performance of individuals and teams

 The course aims at providing students with knowledge and competences in two highly important areas of management: organizational design and human resource management.
 The topic of organizational design outlines the framework, i.e. the structure, configuration, and hierarchical composition of an organization.
 Human resource management, on the other hand, is concerned with the recruitment, advancement, and development of employees.
 Both topics are related to the strategy of an enterprise: Strategic decisions have an impact on the structure of an organization and employees must be brought into a position in which they can translate the strategic decisions into actions.

 The course will consist of lectures with discussions, case discussions and group presentations with discussions.

-Bachelor of Arts in Economics, Elective course, Financial economics, 3rd year
+- Bachelor of Arts in Economics, Lecture, 3rd year

-Bachelor of Arts in Economics, Elective course, Quantitative methods, 3rd year
+- Bachelor of Arts in Economics, Lecture, Corso a scelta 3° anno, Elective, 3rd year